YuzhenYe/WET/README.md

 - Number sense (algorithm -- time & space complexity)
 - Review: [Timus - flag problem](http://acm.timus.ru/problem.aspx?space=1&num=1225) (why f(n)=f(n-1)+f(n-2)?)
 - [Timus -- Order](http://acm.timus.ru/problem.aspx?space=1&num=1510).
 We will try three different algorithms with different time complexity, O(n^2), O(n logn) and O(n).
+- Homework assignment: 1) explain to your mom or dad how Moore's voting algorithm works.
+2) [read more about the majority element problem and algorithms](https://www.geeksforgeeks.org/majority-element/); 3) implement the divide-and-conquer algorithm for the Times - Order problem (which is expected to exceed the time limit).
+How the divide-and-conquer algorithm works?
+Divide the list of numbers into two halves, get the majority elements from both halves; if the two majority elements are the same, the job is done, otherwise, whichever of the majority element appears more in the entire list of numbers.
+How to get the majority element for half of the numbers?
+Of course, apply the same approach -- it is a recursion!
+- Homework assignment: [Timus - Domino Dots](http://acm.timus.ru/problem.aspx?space=1&num=1502).
+Denote the total number of dots (diamonds) for a set with up to n dots on one side as f(n).
+It can be computed as f(n) = f(n-1) + (1+2+3...+n) + n(n+1).
+We will talk about how to derive this formula next week!

 ## Week 39 (March 24 - March 30)
 - Quiz (problems on queue & write a code to take protein sequences as inputs and outputs the most frequent amino acid)